tc39/notes/es7/2016-01/jan-26.md

 JFB: given this is going to happen, there will be high resolution timer.
 The course of action is to fix the route causes.

-LH: the current resolution is already sufficient for these issues.
+LHN: the current resolution is already sufficient for these issues.

 JFB: with row hammer you can flip bits without atomics, because of hardware issues.

-LH: I haven't found any evidence of this making it worse.
+LHN: I haven't found any evidence of this making it worse.

 YK: it doesn't seem like we are the first to encounter this

-LH: we may be exposing something, so we should becareful
+LHN: we may be exposing something, so we should becareful

 YK: it merely feels inappropriate to have panic mode

-LH: i can agree with this.
+LHN: i can agree with this.

 WH: I believe in defence in depth, it is extremely difficult to transition all code that handles secrets to run in constant time with data-invariant memory access patterns.
 It's likely impossible.
 This applies to all code running on the machine, not just the browser.

 MM: Other secrets exist, that can't be protected by constant time algorithms.
 For example, say some code is handed a graph containing secrets, where that code must traverse the graph to process the secrets.
 Clearly the pattern of memory accesses or their timing is not going to be independent of the topology of the graph.
 This claim that one can practically write side-channel-free constant time algorithms applies only to very specialized algorithms such as crypto.

-LH: moving along
+LHN: moving along

-LH: slide (Mitigations for side-channel)
+LHN: slide (Mitigations for side-channel)

 YK: existing API/flows exist to prevent driveby

 DH/YK: let me unpack it, when navigating to a web app with an install banner, the JS code can trigger the install banner, but only if the browser believes it is not a drive by

-LH: slide (complexity)
+LHN: slide (complexity)

-LH: slide (compiler can't introduce races)
+LHN: slide (compiler can't introduce races)

-LH: slide (Shared Memory)
+LHN: slide (Shared Memory)

-LH: slide (User affected "only" by races)
+LHN: slide (User affected "only" by races)

 WH: these are easy to deal with, the quantum garbage is not

-LH: yes, i believe my next slides will cover
+LHN: yes, i believe my next slides will cover

-LH: slide (Where do we stand?)
+LHN: slide (Where do we stand?)

-LH: do we want this?
+LHN: do we want this?

 MM: let me verify, can we negotiate re: deny shared memory buffer to the main thread?

-LH: we can talk about it
+LHN: we can talk about it

-LH: slide (Where do we stand?
+LHN: slide (Where do we stand?
 2)

 YK: can you do this with PNacL or flash?